Is Fotofab RoHS compliant?

 Please review the Shielding Design Guide for common shielding materials and finishes.
 Or you may contact us and our team will help you determine the correct metal for your project.

-What material is easiest/best for us to use?
+We don’t need a specific material, what material is easiest/best for us to use?

-What does it take so long for my material to arrive if you advertise quick turnaround?
+Why does it take so long for my material to arrive if you advertise quick turnaround?

-Unfortunately we cannot keep all metal alloys, thicknesses, and tempers in stock.
+Unfortunately, we cannot keep all metal alloys, thicknesses, and tempers in stock.
 If lead-time is critical, we can work with you to offer similar material choices in order to meet your critical deadline.
 You may also send in metals to be stocked in our Customer Metal Stock Room.

 What is your minimum hole or slot size?